Thanks for subscribing!

 Mental health disorders are easy to overlook in children and teens, but even young kids can show symptoms.
 Studies show half of all mental illnesses develop by the mid-teens, and three-quarters appear by the mid-20s.
 Only half of these young people get the treatment they need.
 Getting help early on may reduce the severity of the illness and minimize the risk of secondary problems like substance abuse and trouble in school.

 It’s likely that we will all struggle with our mental health at various points in our lives.
-We all deserve support to overcome these struggles, without misconceptions about mental illness standing in our way.
+We all deserve support to overcome these struggles, without myths about mental health standing in our way.
 Destigmatizing mental health means acknowledging that this struggle is common.
 It is valid and normal to seek mental health care.
 While self-care is useful, we don’t always have to go it alone, and asking for help is a sign of resilience.